openstack/rally/doc/specs/implemented/improve_scenario_output_format.rst

               # because this data does not require processing - it is
               # already processed and represents a result of Chart.render()
               {"title": "Interesting data from specific iteration",
-               "description": "Some details explaind here",
+               "description": "Some details explained here",
                "widget": "StackedArea",
                "data": [
                    [